• Skip to primary navigation

 Microneedling can decrease the appearance of sun damage, scarring, pores, lines and wrinkles, and can also increase the effectiveness of the topical products used on your skin.

-7. Anti-aging Skincare Products
+6. Anti-aging Skincare Products

 High quality anti-aging skin care products can help prevent the signs of aging as well as help improve the appearance of fine lines and wrinkles.
 There are many ingredients that can be used to help improve the appearance of the skin including hyaluronic acid, vitamin C serums, retinol, and bakuchiol (a natural alternative to retinol which is safe in pregnancy and breast feeding).

 Just be sure that the skincare products you are choosing are safe and non-toxic.
-Many skincare products on the market contains ingredients that can be harmful to health including endocrine disruptors, allergens, respiratory irritants, carcinogens and more.
+Many skincare products on the market contain ingredients that can be harmful to health including endocrine disruptors, allergens, respiratory irritants, carcinogens and more.

 If you want more details on how to choose safe personal care products I have other posts on the topic including how to choose a non-toxic deodorant.

-8. Chemical Peels
+7. Chemical Peels

 Chemical peels are a cosmetic procedure used to treat acne, reduce hyperpigmentation, and reduce the signs of aging.
 They usually require some down time, ranging from 24 hours to 3 weeks, depending on the type of peel you get.